-The Early Childhood Fellowship aims to bring together individuals with a diversity of backgrounds and experiences to create a learning environment in which a broad range of perspectives can be shared.
+The Early Childhood Fellowship brings together individuals with diverse backgrounds and experiences to create a learning environment in which a broad range of perspectives can be shared.
 The Fellowship welcomes applicants from a variety of sectors, including mental health, early childhood education and childcare, child welfare, home visiting, healthcare, juvenile justice, and advocacy and public policy.
 Individuals from disciplines including child development, marriage and family therapy, medicine, occupational therapy, physical therapy, psychology, recreational therapy, social work, and speech and language therapy are invited to apply.
 Preference will be given to applicants whose work impacts under-resourced communities.